mozilla/gecko-dev/testing/raptor/raptor/perfdocs/metrics.rst

 Technical Metrics
 =================

-These are metrics that are obtained from the browser.
+Technical metrics are values obtained directly from the browser.
 This includes metrics like First Paint, DOM Content Flushed, etc..

 Visual Metrics
 ==============

-When you run Raptor Browsertime with ``--browsertime-visualmetrics``, it will record a video of the page being loaded and then process this video to build the metrics.
+Visual metrics can be obtained by running Raptor Browsertime with ``--browsertime-visualmetrics``, it will record a video of the page being loaded and then process this video to build the metrics.
 The video is either produced using FFMPEG (with ``--browsertime-no-ffwindowrecorder``) or the Firefox Window Recorder (default).

 Benchmarks
 ----------

-Benchmarks gather their own custom metrics unlike the pageload tests above.
+Benchmarks gather their own custom metrics, unlike the pageload tests above.
 Please ping the owners of those benchmarks to determine what they mean and how they are produced, or reach out to the Performance Test and Tooling team in #perftest on Element.

 Metric Definitions
 ------------------